Skip to main content

 With its magnificent buildings, Bebelplatz is one of Berlin’s most attractive public squares – and it has also been the scene of some of the city’s chequered history.

-Bebelplatz in the centre of Berlin has seen everything – from the bright dawn of the Enlightenment to the dark days of Nazism.
-Even today, there are reminders of its turbulent history.
+Bebelplatz in the centre of Berlin has seen a lot: from the bright light of the Enlightenment to the dark hours of National Socialism.
+Even today, it tells you about its eventful history.

 The Forum Fridericianum